Abd3lwahab/Test-Cases/README.md

 ```

-Notice: g++ compiler should be installed and these are the default flags, with the ability to edit them at line '40' in the script.
+##### Notice: g ++ compiler should be installed and these are the default flags and can be modified on line 40 in the script.
 ```bash
 g++ -pipe -O2 -std=c++14 -lm
 ```